gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 "C:\Temp\Test 1.txt" "C:\Temp\Test 2.txt"
 ```

-This is a neat departure from a traditional .NET convention when it always throws `ArgumentNullException`.
+This is a neat departure from a traditional .NET convention where it always throws `ArgumentNullException`.
 Instead, Gapotchenko.FX uses a slightly different philosophy by doing the best job possible under various conditions.